What is the deadly coronavirus illness now blamed for 17 deaths in China?

 In Hong Kong, which was ravaged by SARS in 2002 and 2003, hospitals upped their alert level to "serious" and implemented temperature checkpoints for inbound travelers.

-In China, airline workers are running temperature checks on flights leaving Wuhan.
-Chinese scientists said Tuesday they had determined the DNA sequence of the new coronavirus, which could aid in the development of treatments, and potentially a vaccine.
+Along with closing transportation in and out of Wuhan and other cities, Chinese scientists said they had determined the DNA sequence of the new coronavirus, which could aid in the development of treatments, and potentially a vaccine.

 But there could be a problem: Hundreds of millions of people are moving through China to celebrate the Chinese New Year, stoking fears that the virus could spread even faster.